-Overview Title TEXT: “Drosophila Burrowing/Tunneling Assay: A Method to Assess Tissue Hypoxia in Drosophila Larvae”
+Overview Title TEXT: “Drosophila Burrowing and Tunneling Assay: A Method to Assess Tissue Hypoxia in Fly Larvae”

-To set up embryo collection cages, add fresh yeast paste to grape juice agar plates and attach the plates onto cages with previously added male and female Drosophila flies of the appropriate genotypes.
+To set up the embryo collection cage, use grape juice agar plates supplemented with fresh yeast paste and place the plates onto cages containing male and female Drosophila flies of the appropriate genotype.

-The yeast and grape juice promote female flies to lay eggs on the agar substrate.
+The odor from the yeast and grape juice is attractive and promotes egg laying by the females.

-Allow egg laying for a timed period, after which remove the adults and incubate the embryo plates for 24 hours to obtain first instar larvae.
+Allow egg laying for a timed period, then remove the adults and incubate the embryo plates for 24 hours to obtain first instar larvae.

-To make the burrowing/tunneling plates, make a hole in the center of agar plate, and fill the hole with yeast paste.
-The agar plates provide a substrate for the larvae to tunnel.

-Then transfer a defined number of first instar larvae from the grape juice plates onto the agar plates.
-To ensure reproducible results, ensure a low density of larvae in each plate.
+Then, gently transfer a few individual larvae from the grape juice plate onto an agar-only test plate where a hole in the agar in the center of the plate was cut out and filled with yeast paste.

-Leave the plates in the incubator for several days.

-Young larvae will burrow in the yeast paste, and eventually tunnel in the agar plate.
+Young larvae must feed to gain body weight to develop, so they burrow in the food source- the yeast paste.

-As larvae progress through development they seize cease to tunnel and pupate.
+As they develop, larvae enter a wandering phase and tunnel away from the food to seek out a site for pupation.

+To assess hypoxia, examine the tunneling patterns larvae form in the substrate.
+Lack or insufficient tunneling is a sign of oxygen deprivation.

-In the example protocol, we will see how to set up the burrowing/tunneling assay.
+In the example protocol, we will see how to set up the burrowing and tunneling assay.

-Protocol Title TEXT: “”
+Protocol Title TEXT: “Performing a Burrowing and Tunneling Assay with Drosophila Larvae”